 To maintain compliance with the law, it is necessary to pay attention to the principles of LGPD and have knowledge of the regulation as a whole.

-Furthermore, once it is decided that the company will indeed use first-party or third-party cookies in its operations, the categorization or organization of these cookies is the basis for communicating with visitors in your cookie policy and notice.
+Furthermore, once it is decided that the company will indeed use first-party or third-party cookies in its operations, the categorization or organization of these cookies is the basis for communicating with visitors in your cookie policy and banner.

 In general, the market uses five main groups to classify their tags and consequently the cookies triggered by them: